patriciozor/INDE577-Patricio-Zorrilla/Supervised Learning/readme.md

 image source: autodeal.com.ph

 There are two types of supervised learning algorithms:
-    - Classification:
+     Markup : * Classification:
-        - Used to separate and label the data into predefined classes or groups.
+        * Used to separate and label the data into predefined classes or groups.
-        - examples: Image recognition (animals, tree types, bread sorts, etc), handwriting character recognition, facial recognition, etc.
+        * examples: Image recognition (animals, tree types, bread sorts, etc), handwriting character recognition, facial recognition, etc.
-    - Regression:
+    * Regression:
-        - Used to assign a real value to the data.
+        * Used to assign a real value to the data.
-        - examples: weight, house price prediction, etc.
+        * examples: weight, house price prediction, etc.

 In this Section we explore the following Supervised Learning Algorithms:
 - [The Perceptron](./The-Perceptron)